Sacraments

 Adults seeking Confirmation contact:

-A valid Sacrament of Matrimony requires the presence of a priest or deacon, a bride and groom, and two witnesses of any religion.
-The bride and groom are the real ministers of the sacrament, because their “I do’s,” make them husband and wife.
-The priest or deacon is just an official witness for the Church — necessary, but still just a witness.
+A valid Sacrament of Matrimony requires the presence of a priest or deacon, a bride and groom, and two adult witnesses of any religion.
+The bride and groom are the ministers of the sacrament, because their “I do’s,” make them husband and wife.
+The priest or deacon is the official witness of the Church who receives the consent.

 PREPARING FOR MARRIAGE: Couples planning marriage at St. Joan of Arc or St Catherine of Alexandria Churches are asked to contact the pastor to arrange for pre-marriage preparation.
 This should be done at least six months before the desired date for the marriage.
-As part of the marriage preparation process, couples are required to meet with the Pastor, meet with a parish FOCCUS couple and attend an Archdiocesan retreat day.
-On Saturday, marriages are scheduled no later than 2:00 p.m.
+As part of the marriage preparation process, couples are required to meet with the pastor, meet with a parish FOCCUS couple and attend an Archdiocesan retreat day.
+On Saturday, marriages are scheduled at 1:00 p.m.
 Please contact Fr.
-Yamid at yblanco@scsjcluster.org
+Ackmann at fr.ackmann@scsjcluster.org

 RECONCILIATION

-At our parishes, Reconciliation is offered on the 1st and 4th Saturdays of the month at 4:30 pm at the parish hosting Saturday evening liturgy or by appointment.
+At our parishes, Reconciliation is offered on the 1st and 4th Saturdays of the month at 4:00 pm at the parish hosting Saturday evening Mass, or by appointment.

 ANOINTING OF THE SICK & FUNERALS